gbmhunter/blog/content/pcb-design/component-packages/_index.md

 {{< figure src="/images/electronics-misc/sparkfun-break-out-board.jpg" caption="A SOIC-8 to DIP break-out board made by SparkFun."  width="160px" >}}

 Break-out boards are useful for converting one package footprint into another.
-They are particular common for converting smaller SMT package footprints into 100mil DIP packages for prototyping with modern IC's.
+They are particular common for converting smaller SMT package footprints into 100mil DIP packages for prototyping with modern ICs.

 If not brought from the right place, these break-out board's can be very expensive!